PABLO PICASSO

 At the end of 1954, he began an explicit dialogue with paintings of the past.
 Until early 1955, he executed a first cycle of variations on Eugène Delacroix’s Les Femmes d’Alger (Musée du Louvre, Paris).
 This was followed in 1957 by Les Ménines by Diego Velázquez (Prado Museum, Madrid).
 Finally, the most fruitful of these series of variations was that after Edouard Manet’s Le Déjeuner sur l’herbe in 1959-1962 (Musée d’Orsay, Paris).

-He also executed the "interior landscapes" series, the subject of which is the studio, another double of the artist.
+He also executed the “interior landscapes” series, the subject of which is the studio, another double of the artist.
 They are a form of homage to Henri Matisse, whose death on November 3, 1954, affected him deeply.
 This was the period of La Californie, where Picasso moved in with Jacqueline Roque in June 1955.
-As the exhibition of Jacqueline's photographs, Picasso intime, at the Galerie de l'Institut in winter 2021 so aptly demonstrated.
+As the exhibition of Jacqueline’s photographs, Picasso intime, at the Galerie de l’Institut in winter 2021 so aptly demonstrated.
 California is a wonderful place for creation and conviviality, where family, children and long-time friends gather.
 After Henri Matisse by François Campaux in 1946 and Georges Braque by André Bureau in 1950, Henri-Georges Clouzot films Picasso at work in the Victorine studio in Nice.
-Le Mystère Picasso, won the Special Jury Prize at the Cannes Film Festival in 1956.
+Le Mystère Picasso won the Special Jury Prize at the Cannes Film Festival in 1956.
 This period was also rich in sculptural inventions.

-In 1958, Picasso bought the Château de Vauvenargues near Aix-en-Provence, at the foot of Mont Sainte-Victoire, a landmark in Cézanne's paintings.
+In 1958, Picasso bought the Château de Vauvenargues near Aix-en-Provence, at the foot of Mont Sainte-Victoire, a landmark in Cézanne’s paintings.
 The couple stayed there from time to time.
-There's a Vauvenargues palette in which green contrasts with bright yellow and red.
+There is a Vauvenargues palette in which green contrasts with bright yellow and red.
 In 1959, two masterly canvases pay tribute to Cubism: Femme nue sous un pin, January 20, 1959 (The Art Institute, Chicago) and Femme nue assise, 1959 (coll. pr.).
 In these, he expresses the classical mastery and maturity of the style of the late Fifties.
-At Vauvenargues, in August 1959, he began Le Déjeuner sur l'herbe, the last of his large-scale variations, which he completed in July 1962 at Mougins.
-The Mas Notre-Dame-de-Vie in Mougins, where he settled with Jacqueline in 1961, was Picasso's final home and studio.
+At Vauvenargues, in August 1959, he began Le Déjeuner sur l’herbe, the last of his large-scale variations, which he completed in July 1962 at Mougins.
+The Mas Notre-Dame-de-Vie in Mougins, where he settled with Jacqueline in 1961, was Picasso’s final home and studio.

 Picasso the engraver